HVAC how-to

 Step 3: Remove the old batteries and match them exactly

-3. Look for white powder, green residue, rust, or moisture in the battery compartment.
+4. Look closely for white powder, green residue, rust, swelling, or moisture around the springs and flat contacts.

-4. If the compartment is dusty, wipe it gently with a dry soft cloth.
+5. If the compartment is only dusty, wipe it gently with a dry soft cloth and keep loose dust out of the wall opening.

 Step 4: Install fresh batteries the right way

-1. Insert new batteries of the same size and type as the old ones.
+1. Install fresh batteries of the same size, code, and chemistry as the old ones unless the thermostat manual says otherwise.

-4. Do not mix old and new batteries or different battery types in the same thermostat.
+5. Do not mix old and new batteries, alkaline and rechargeable cells, or different brands in the same thermostat.

 Step 5: Reattach the thermostat and let it restart

-3. Reset the clock, schedule, or preferences if the thermostat lost its settings during the battery change.
+4. Reset the clock, schedule, Wi-Fi, or preferences if the thermostat lost them during the battery change.

 If it doesn’t: If the screen stays blank, remove the batteries and reinstall them once more to confirm the polarity and fit.
 If it still stays blank, the issue may be thermostat power or a failed thermostat.